ckan/ckan/doc/maintaining/installing/install-from-source.rst

 page.

 .. note:: by default, the development server listens for requests only from
     the localhost, 127.0.0.1.
-If you are installing into a server os with no web browser available, then you can test by running ``ckan -c |ckan.ini| run --host 0.0.0.0`` to listen on all network interfaces.
+If you are installing into a server OS with no web browser available, then you can test by running ``ckan -c |ckan.ini| run --host 0.0.0.0`` to listen on all network interfaces.
 You can then browse to http://your.ckan.server.ip:5000/ from another machine to test your development installation.